kristinemlarson/gnssIR_python/README.md

 pick up your RINEX file at UNAVCO.
 I think there is a high-rate option, but I have not extensively tested it.
 Code to download files from SOPAC is also in gps.py but is not currently called.
 Brendan Crowell gave me a rinexdownloader.py script - and you are welcome to give it a look see if you want to write your own.
+Please thank him the next time you see him ;-)

-The snr files are stored in REFL_CODE/YYYY/results
+The snr files are stored in REFL_CODE/YYYY/snr

 One more thing- it is very comon for GPS archives to store files in the Hatanaka (compressed) format.
-So currently it tries to get the regular Rinex file but if that fails, it tries to download Hatanaka format.
+So currently it tries to get the regular RINEX file but if that fails, it tries to download Hatanaka format.
 You need the Hatanaka decompression code (see above) to translate this.
 You need to put it in the EXE area.